otissv/guru-loaders/README.md

 ### Schemas
 Schema files must be placed anywhere inside of ./server/modules nested as deeply as desired.

-Schemas consisted of there files and must start with a prefix of schemaQuery, schemaMutation, schemaType and end with a .gql suffix.
+Schemas consisted of there files and must start with a prefix of schemaQuery, schemaMutation, schemaType and end with a .graphql suffix.

-- schemaQuery.gql
+- schemaQuery.graphql
-- schemaMutation.gql
+- schemaMutation.graphql
-- schemaType.gql
+- schemaType.graphql
-- schemaQuery-user.gql
+- schemaQuery-user.graphql
-- schemaQuery-user-profile.gql
+- schemaQuery-user-profile.graphql

 ### Resolvers
 Resolvers files mus be placed in side the anywhere inside of ./server/modules nested as deeply as desired.